joesmcneil/Simple-Task-Manager-App/README.md

 ## Introduction

-Simple Task Manager app is a web application that allows users to manage their tasks my adding them, marking them as complete and removing them.
+Simple Task Manager app is a web application that allows users to manage their tasks my adding new tasks, marking them as complete and removing them.

 ## Setup and startup